Canadian drink company tastes controversy after Simu Liu raises cultural appropriation questions

 “I started this venture company for a lot of reasons but really primarily to uplift minority entrepreneurs,” Liu said.
 “Not only do I feel like this is not happening here, but that I would be uplifting a business that is profiting off of something that feels so dear to my cultural heritage.”

-The exchange has since spurred some backlash, resulting Liu, the Bobba founders and “Dragons’ Den” investor Manjit Minhas, who initially invested in the product on the show, to release statements addressing the discourse and calling for an end to the threats and harassment Frenette and Fiset have since received online.
+The exchange has since spurred some backlash, prompting Liu, the Bobba founders and “Dragons’ Den” investor Manjit Minhas, who initially invested in the product on the show, to release statements and call for an end to the threats and harassment Frenette and Fiset have since received online.

 Liu on Saturday posted a video to his TikTok page to say he believes Fiset and Frenette came on “Dragons’ Den” to pitch their business “in good faith.”